enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 <summary><strong>CLI step-by-step instructions </strong></summary>

 Navigate to the `1_PrimaryRegion` folder within your local Git repository and you will see 'arc309_primary.yaml' file.

-#### High-level instructions

-Go ahead and create two SAM deployment package in Ireland and Singapore regions respectively.
-You can do this using the following CLI command.
-Note that you must replace `[bucket-name]` in this command with the bucket you just created:

 Execute this command to enter the correct subdirectory:

     cd /home/ec2-user/environment/MultiRegion-Serverless-Workshop/1_API